 in this article, I’m explaining all about how to use accessibility shortcuts, how to turn on accessibility shortcuts and how to turn off accessibility shortcuts on Apple iPhone?
-The use of the shortcut for the accessibility function in the new iPhone XR is maybe issued because of the absence of the Home button by clicking it three times.
-But even in the lack of the Home button you already have a shortcut set up for the accessibility function on your iPhone XR, 11 Pro Max, XS Max, X: Without Home Button.
+The use of the shortcut for the accessibility function in the new iPhone is maybe issued because of the absence of the Home button by clicking it three times.
+But even in the lack of the Home button you already have a shortcut set up for the accessibility function on your iPhone Without Home Button.

-New iPhone XR is now easier than ever other iPhone models.
-This fantastic trick like use reachability on iPhone X.
+New iPhone is now easier than ever other iPhone models.
+This fantastic trick like use reachability on iPhone.

 Ways to use Accessibility Shortcut on iPhone

-#1: For this, you have to click the slide button three times on iPhone X, rather than you are clicking the Home button on previous models and here you go to the accessibility function directly.
+#1: For this, you have to click the slide button three times on iPhone, rather than you are clicking the Home button on previous models and here you go to the accessibility function directly.
 But yes you must to make set up for this.